- Posted by: adminbb

 - Category: Background Screening

 Background verifications?
-This is the next step for an employers to check the information provided by the shortlisted applicants.
+This is the next step for employers to check the information provided by the shortlisted applicants.

 Those resumes that do make it through the initial selection process have been sufficiently impressive to grab the employer’s attention.
 With experience and work history that fits the job description.
 But now it’s time to delve deeper into the claims made by the applicant.

 In most cases, there’s no reason for employers to doubt the information on the resumes.
 However there are numerous valid reasons for the employer to perform their own due diligence.
 To be confident they’ll get a good return on their investment when eventually hiring someone to fill the vacancy.

 Here are 5 questions the employer will want to answer:

 Is the applicant really competent?

 Firstly an employer needs to know that the candidate is a team player.
 Moreover that they can verify the work history on the applicant’s resume.

 Work experience is a primary factor in an employer’s decision.
 Nevertheless the employer has to be confident that the applicant hasn’t overstated or even been dishonest about their work history.
 As well as they need certainty in candidates’ ability to fulfil the new role with competence.